It's one of Iowa's most endangered historic properties. A Bettendorf developer hopes to save it.

 None could do it.

-Jamey Licandro, of Bettendorf, however, remains determined and holds out hope he can save one of the oldest structures in Davenport, thanks to new backing.
+Jamey Licandro of Bettendorf, however, remains determined and holds out hope he can save one of the oldest structures in Davenport, thanks to new backing.

-"It sounds crazy looking back at it," said Licandro, who bought the historic Hiller Building at 314 Gaines St. in June of 2020 for $8,000, after seeing it advertised on Facebook marketplace while in the middle of restoring two historic apartment buildings at Fifth and Ripley streets.
+"It sounds crazy looking back at it," said Licandro, who bought the historic Hiller Building at 314 Gaines St. in June of 2020 for $8,000 after seeing it advertised on Facebook marketplace while in the middle of restoring two historic apartment buildings at 5th and Ripley streets.

 Davenport City Council members recently approved a resolution of support for Licandro's request for state workforce housing tax credits to help finance the more than $1.4 million project.

-Licandro also anticipates utilizing a mix of small grants from the Downtown Davenport Partnership and state Historic Resource Development Program, as well as state and federal historic tax credits to help finance the project.
+Licandro also anticipates utilizing a mix of small grants from the Downtown Davenport Partnership and state Historic Resource Development Program, as well as state and federal historic tax credits, to help finance the project.

 Savings from the city's Urban Revitalization Tax Exemption program, which seeks to soften the burden of higher property taxes that can result from new development in distressed areas of the city, will allow more equity and financing to be committed to the project, said 3rd Ward Alderwoman Marion Meginnis, who represents the area.